Resume | Music Lessons

 Since 2003, Macarthur Sounds has run a small sheep station in Canowindra 30km southwest of Orange (100km by road) with plans for tours and folk dancing out on the farm.
 Melvyn Shreeve, the operator of Macarthur Sounds, also gives violin lessons in Sydney and Central West NSW.

-We played in a Ben Hall bushranger event at the Royal Hotel, Canowindra, NSW on 14/10/06 as part of Canowindra Spring Fest.
+We played in a Ben Hall bushranger event at the Royal Hotel, Canowindra, NSW on 14/10/06 as part of Canowindra Spring Fest (similar in 2003).
 Many came up from Sydney and I came over via Countrylink from Orange and stayed the night and enjoyed the local scene.
 Canowindra is a very friendly little town 1 hour west of Orange NSW, part of the Central West's rolling hills.
 Canowindra also has the Age of Fishes Museum with fossil fish on display found nearby at Goolagong!
 As of October 2006, Macarthur Sounds now has a new drummer and lead singer.
 There are also vineyards, art and restaurants in Canowindra - see Taste Canowindra.

 In September 2008, Melvyn had a video commissioned by a UWS student to market Macarthur Sounds.
 Unfortunately I could not make the shoot near Central Station, Sydney.